LangChain Chat Message Memory

 Managing multiple independent conversations via session_id

-Chat message memory solves the statelessness problem of LLM chains.
-A plain chain.invoke() call has no memory — every call is independent.
-RunnableWithMessageHistory wraps your existing chain, loads the conversation history before each call, and saves the new exchange after it.
-The result: the model behaves like a stateful assistant that remembers everything said in the session.
+Every chain we have built so far has one hidden weakness: it forgets.
+A plain chain.invoke() call has no memory, and every call is completely independent.
+Chat message memory solves exactly this.
+RunnableWithMessageHistory wraps our existing chain, loads the conversation history before each call, and saves the new exchange after it.
+In simple words, the model starts behaving like a real assistant that remembers everything said in the session.

-Two things you need to set up memory:
+We need only two things to set up memory:

-2. What to wrap — your existing LCEL chain, plus input/output key mapping
+2. What to wrap: our existing LCEL chain, plus the input and output key names

 Prerequisites: LangChain, langchain-ollama, langchain-community, and python-dotenv installed.
 Ollama running locally with qwen3.
 See LangChain Output Parsing for prior context.